CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 + Uploaded Documents to Azure Storage
 + Indexed the documents
 + Searched the index
-+ Explored and modify definitions of search components
++ Explored and modified definitions of search components
 + Created a search client application

 ### You have successfully completed the lab, click on Next >>.